 Essential personnel must report to work at prearranged worksites, unless otherwise instructed.
 Those overtime eligible employees that are required to work will receive payment for the administrative leave hours (at a straight rate) plus the hours they were required to work.

-Administrative leave will be granted when a worksite is closed where access is not controlled by the University.
+Administrative leave may be granted when a worksite is closed where access is not controlled by the University.
 However, if employees have access to the department, building, and/or facilities then no administrative leave will be approved.
 The senior administrator at that worksite must notify the University President and the HR Department of such closings.

 If paid administrative leave is not approved and an employee is unable to reach work or wants to leave the office early due to an emergency, the employee may do so with the approval of the supervisor.
 Hourly employees must use vacation leave, leave without pay, or adjust work hours during the remainder of the work week with the approval of the supervisor.